kordless/grub-2.0/README.md

 # Deploy Solr on Google Cloud
 Useful information and scripts for deploying instance based Solr Cloud.

+Check this repo out on your Google Cloud Shell terminal.

 ## Launch Solr
 Deploy a secure Solr instance on Google cloud: